IngmarBitter/defenders/md/Trinity/Trinity.Slides.md

 ---

-## Alternative Models (Quick Survey)

-* Latin: one nature subsisting in three relations.
-* Social: three centers of consciousness in unity.
-* Relative Identity: same God, not same person.
-* Material constitution: limited analogy.
-* Craig’s model: social-leaning, single-soul account.

----

-## Coherence Recap (Short Form)
+## Coherence Recap

 * Different senses of "one" resolve the apparent paradox.
 * Predication explains "is God" language in Scripture.
 * Identity logic misreads avoided.
-* Persons/nature distinction is primary.
+* Persons vs. nature/essence distinction is primary.
 * Philosophical and biblical alignment achieved.

 ---